liangzulin/cwrnn_for_keras_2_1_above/README.md

 This is a modified version of braingineer's ikelos cwrnn, update it to suit both keras 2.1.4 version and 2.0.4 version

-The main change is add a keras version detector for selecting suitable function.
+The main change is that adding a keras version detector for selecting suitable function.
 E.g.

         if ClockworkRNN.k_v > ClockworkRNN.target_v: